-- Method: Here it will display the list of available Method in above selected web services so, Please select the required method
+- Method: Here, it displays the list of available Methods in above-selected web services.
+So, please select the required method

-Service: By clicking on the drop down arrow will show you the available services so please select the required one.
-Here we have only one service and we are selecting the same.
+SSIS Web Service Task Service: By clicking on the drop-down arrow will show you the available services.
+So, please select the required one.
+Here we have only one service, and we are choosing the same.

-Method: By clicking on the drop down arrow will show you the list of available methods.
-From the below screenshot you can observe that, we are selecting the GetCityForcastByZip method.
-This method will accept the Zip code as a parameter and display the weather forecast.
+Method: By clicking on the drop-down arrow will show you the list of available methods.
+From the below screenshot, you can observe that we are selecting the GetCityForcastByZip method.
+This method accepts the Zip code as a parameter and displays the weather forecast.

-Since this method will accept the Zip code as a parameter.
-We are providing the Zip code of California.
+Since this method accepts the Zip code as a parameter, we are providing the Zip code of California.
 Here we have an option to choose the variable also.

-Next, click on the Output tab to configure the Output data.
+Next, click on the SSIS Web Service Task Output tab to configure the Output data.

-If we set the OutputType to File connection then we have to configure the Output Connection as File Connection Manger.
-It means the output xml data will be stored in a local file system.
+If we set the OutputType to File connection, we have to configure the Output Connection as File Connection Manager.
+It means the output XML data stored in a local file system.

-If we set the OutputType to Variable then we have to configure the Output Connection as Variable.
-It means the output xml data is stored in a variable.
-This option is very useful because we can use this xml data in other tasks or transformations.
+If we set the OutputType to Variable, then we have to configure the Output Connection as Variable.
+It means the output XML data stored in a variable.
+This option is handy because we can use this XML data in other tasks or transformations.

-Once you click on the <New Connection..> option, a new window called File Connection Manager Editor will be opened as shown in the below screenshot.
-Using this we have to configure the Output Connection.
+Once you click on the <New Connection..> option, a new window called File Connection Manager Editor opened.
+Using this, we have to configure the Output Connection.

-From the above screenshot you can observe that, we are creating new file called WeatherForecast.xml file.
+From the above screenshot, you can observe that we are creating a new file called WeatherForecast.xml file.

 Click OK to finish configuring and closing SSIS Web Service Task Editor.
 Let us run the package to check whether we consumed the web service or not.